jolsfd/buy-chocolate/README.md

 ## Partial shutdown

-To block create requests change to api rule in the admin dashboard to "Block evrything"
+To block create requests change to api rule in the admin dashboard to "Block everything"